Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations

 \section{Discussion and Conclusions}

-Using the \texttt{ARTEMIS} hydrodynamical simulations, we have examined the quenching of satellites around Milky Way-mass hosts and made careful, consistent comparisons (i.e., taking into account the relevant observational selection criteria) with the observed quenched fractions of satellites in the Local Group and those around Milky Way analogues in the SAGA and Local Volume surveys.
+Using the \texttt{ARTEMIS} hydrodynamical simulations, we have examined the quenching of satellites around Milky Way-mass hosts and made careful, consistent comparisons with the observed quenched fractions of satellites in the Local Group and those around Milky Way analogues in the SAGA and Local Volume surveys.
 The conclusions of this study can be summarised as follows:

 \begin{itemize}

 \item The simulations predict that the dwarf satellites of MW analogues are significantly quenched, particularly at low masses.
 For example, on average, $>60\%$ of dwarfs with ${\rm M}_{*} < 10^8 \, {\rm M}_{\odot}$ are predicted to be quenched.
 This agrees well with that observed for the combined Local Group system (Fig.~\ref{fig:quenched_frac_LG}).
 However, there is also significant system-to-system scatter, in agreement with differences seen in the MW and M31 observations.